 Don’t Swing a Dead Weasel if You’re Not Going to Use It

-It is no coincidence that no language in human history has ever coined the phrase: as useful as a dead weasel.
+It is not a coincidence that the English language has not popularized the phrase ‘as useful as a dead weasel.’

 A man in Hoquiam, Washington confronted the current boyfriend of an ex-girlfriend.

 “Why do you have a dead weasel?” the boyfriend asked him.

 “It’s not a weasel, it’s a marten,” he replied.

 (It’s a small distinction but an important one.
 Ex-boyfriends who display the proclivity to swing dead animals, tend to be very pedantic.)

 He then punched the boyfriend in the nose and ran off.
 Begging the question: why in the world would you bother carrying a dead weasel to a confrontation if you’re not going to use it?

 He was later tracked down and charged with assault and public stupidity.

 When asked why he was carrying a dead weasel, he matter-of-factly replied, “what are you stupid, live weasels bite.”